aikopras/RSbus/README.md

 # RSbus #

 This Arduino library can be used to send feedback information from a decoder to the master station via the (LENZ) RS-bus.
 The RS-bus is the standard feedback bus used for Lenz products, and supported by several other vendors.
-As opposed to some other feedback systems, the RS-Bus uses current (instead of voltage) signalling, making the transmission less suspectable to noise and interference.
+As opposed to some other feedback systems, the RS-Bus uses current (instead of voltage) signalling, making the transmission less susceptible to noise and interference.
 RS-Bus packets also include a parity bit to provide some form of error detection.
 For more information on the RS-bus see the [der-moba website](http://www.der-moba.de/index.php/RS-Rückmeldebus) (in German) and [https://sites.google.com/site/dcctrains/rs-bus-feed](https://sites.google.com/site/dcctrains/rs-bus-feed).

 The RS-bus supports a maximum of 128 feedback addresses, numbered 1 to 128.
 The master polls all 128 addresses in a sequential order to ask if they have data to send.
 Per address 8 bits of feedback data can be send; individual feedback messages carry only 4 of these bits (a nibble), so 2 messages are needed to send all 8 bits.
 Note that this library supports multiple RS-bus addresses per decoder.
 For each address a separate RS-Bus connection should be established.